 The less time you have, the less likely it is that you will manage to translate your content internally.
 In that case, outsourcing seems like a good idea.

 If you answered the questions from the list above, you will notice that it’s not that complicated to establish your key decisive points for choosing the right form of translation.
 This is not a complicated list, and many of you knew the answers to these questions immediately.
 Based on your answers, you can then build the localization workflow in accordance with your needs and wishes.

 There are three main approaches to translation, which you can also combine:

 - Translation Management System – using a platform offers you the ability to handle complex files and enables multiple users to cooperate in real-time

 - Machine-translation – thanks to MT engines, you have the ability to translate content immediately and cost-effectively

-- Translation services – there are several types of services, but we are mainly considering translation and desktop publishing (file preparation) services
+- Translation services – there are several types of translation services, but we are mainly considering translation and desktop publishing (file preparation) services

 Choosing the right translation form for you

 Combining the five main aspects and three approaches, you can make your life a lot easier.